 Just keep in mind that certain wallpapers like grasscloth are not very cleanable, regardless of what room they’re used in.
 So personally, I wouldn’t want to use grasscloth in a bathroom where it would be near the toilet (gross!) unless it was just on the upper half of the wall.

-Why Would You Want to Use Wallpaper in a Bathroom?
+Why Would You Want to Use Wallpaper in Bathrooms?

-Still not sure you want to wallpaper your bathroom?
+Still not sure you want to use wallpaper in your bathroom?
 Consider stenciling!
-It’s a great alternative that mimics the look of wallpaper at a fraction of the price!
-Those of you who have been reading my blog for a while know that I stenciled the walls in our powder room a few years back but if you’re someone who hasn’t seen that project you can check out “before” and “after” pics of my stenciled bathroom {here} and get all of my stenciling tips in my post on wall stencils.
+It’s a great alternative that mimics the look of wallpaper at a fraction of the price.
+I stenciled the walls of the powder room in our previous home as part of our budget bathroom remodel and it looked just like wallpaper!
+Get all of my stenciling tips in my how-to post on wall stencils.